-He has a deep passion for helping veterans especially fellow Vietnam veterans.
-He now devotes his time volunteering with the YMCA Resource Gateway in Gaston County, NC where he handles all the calls from those with past military service.
-He helps veterans with PTSD, financial crisis’s, substance abuse, homelessness and veteran benefits.
-He also provides Peer Support services in PTSD group therapy programs at the Flint Groves Baptist Church in Gastonia, NC.
+He has a deep passion for helping veterans doing volunteer work with the YMCA Resource Gateway in Gaston County, NC where he handles all the calls from those with past military service.
+He helped veterans with PTSD, financial crisis’s, substance abuse, homelessness, and veteran benefits.
+He received the North Carolina Governors Award for Volunteer Work.

 Jack believes that the most important thing he can do is to give Vietnam and all veterans a voice.
 By sharing their stories veterans understand that they are not alone.
 There are many going through the same struggles as they are.

 For non-veterans, he hopes they will understand the struggles veterans face when they return home from war.